 The new Irish government plans to establishment the country as a “leader in the emerging I.T. market of cloud computing”, just as Microsoft suggested it should.

-At the beginning of the year Microsoft Ireland published the results of survey by Goodbody Economic Consultants which looked at the potential benefits of The Cloud to Ireland.
+At the beginning of the year Microsoft Ireland published the results of a survey by Goodbody Economic Consultants which looked at the potential benefits of The Cloud to Ireland.
 The report suggested that private and public bodies in the country need to act quickly to reap the benefits of the cloud computing.

 Microsoft’s report said,